gsa-oes/office-of-evaluation-sciences/pages/events.md

 ## Learning from Low-Cost Federal Evidence-Building Activities
 ### October 30, 9:30am-11:30am EST, GSA (1800 F Street, NW, Washington DC 20006)

 Join the U.S. General Services Administration’s (GSA) Office of Evaluation Sciences (OES) and numerous agency collaborators to learn how your federal government colleagues are using low-cost evaluations, unexpected results, and administrative data to inform policy and program decisions.
-OES staff, collaborators from multiple agencies, and distinguished academic partners will present new results and lessons learned from over <a href="https://oes.gsa.gov/work/">10 OES evaluations</a> in three sessions: Learning from Low-Cost Evaluations, Learning from Unexpected Results, and Learning from Administrative Data (full agenda attached, with additional details below).
+OES staff, collaborators from multiple agencies, and distinguished academic partners will present new results and lessons learned from over <a href="https://oes.gsa.gov/work/">10 OES evaluations</a> in three sessions: Learning from Low-Cost Evaluations, Learning from Unexpected Results, and Learning from Administrative Data.
 All sessions will include information and examples relevant to meeting the requirements of the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act).

- - When: October 30, 2019, 9:30am-11:30am EST
- - Where: GSA, 1800 F ST NW, Washington DC 20405
- - Register: <a href="https://forms.gle/zirEH9upRHFdQ7CX6">Sign Up Here</a> or email oes@gsa.gov with your name, organization, and title to sign up at no cost.
+#### *Presentation slides are available <a href="{{ '/assets/files/oes-event-slides-2019.pdf' | prepend: site.baseurl }}">here</a>.*

 ### Welcome and Introduction:
  - **Jessica Salmoiraghi**, Associate Administrator, Office of Government-wide Policy, GSA
  - **Diana Epstein**, Evidence Team Lead, Office of Management and Budget